hellerve/blog/wip/Scheme_Macros_V:_Conditionals.md

 `if` by itself is nifty, but useless.
-All of the comparators need to be reimplemented to return the two new boolean functions; if you want to go for something like this in your language, you have to integrate it more deeply with your language and libraries, so that they return the right version of booleans.
+All of the comparators need to be reimplemented to return the two new boolean functions; if you want to go for something like this in your language, you have to integrate it more deeply with your language and libraries so that they return the right version of booleans.

 ### Implementing `cond` and `case`